Orange Tree House Wedding Photograph

-Church Wedding Photography at Orange Tree House with Ashley and Jake in Greyabbey, Newtownards, featured overseas guests, resulting in a diverse range of wedding photos.
-Ashley booked me as the couple’s Wedding Photographer.
-Play Slideshow
+Orange Tree House Wedding Photography with Ashley and Jake in Greyabbey, including Scottish guests in the modern Church style building.
+Ashley booked me as the couple’s photographer.

-Ashley booked me for the couple’s wedding photos, and we had previously met for their pre-wedding photography about two weeks ago in Scrabo Country Park.
+Ashley booked me and we had previously met for their pre-wedding about two weeks ago in Scrabo Country Park.
 The weather was great on the day, but perhaps a bit cold as it was late February, so still on the winter side.
 I was booked for the ceremony up to the dances.

 It’s such a unique, award-winning venue.
-Exclusive for weddings and events with no public wandering in for a pint or some grub.
+Exclusive with no public wandering in for a pint or some grub.
 It’s located on the shore of Stranford Lough in Greyabbey.
 The place is a restored 1820s barn-style church, which still keeps its architectural features modernised.
-The function room can hold up to 130 guests for a ceremony and dinner, which is ideal for most weddings.
+The function room can hold up to 130 guests for a ceremony and dinner, which is ideal.

-I didn’t capture any bridal preparations, so I arrived for photos before the ceremony to photograph some of the guests beforehand.
-There were plenty of photos taken during the ceremony and portraits afterwards of the family and friends.
-I also took photos during the speeches in the main room.
+If you like my work, please get in touch, as I only take on a few each year and work in Ards and throughout Northern Ireland.
+I must say I love working here as it offers several unique features.
+It has a church style to it, and there is plenty of space outside for groups.
+I didn’t capture any bridal preparations, so I arrived before the ceremony to photograph some of the guests beforehand.
+There were plenty taken during the ceremony and portraits afterwards of the family and friends.
+I also took pictures during the speeches in the main room.
 Afterwards, there were a few casual-type pictures while waiting for the room turnover and before the first dance.
 Contact Philip for more info.
 Thank you.

 Orange Tree House Wedding Photos

-Reverend Gary Haire started the wedding day ceremony, and the piper piped Scottish music as he walked down the aisle, followed by the maid of honour and bridal party and next was the bride, accompanied by her father.
+Reverend Gary Haire started the ceremony, and the piper piped Scottish music as he walked down the aisle, followed by the maid of honour and bridal party and next was the bride, accompanied by her father.
 Darren Day played superb piano throughout the ceremony.
-He might be ideal for your wedding.
-There were plenty of hymns sung throughout the wedding ceremony, and I made sure to capture plenty of images of the proceedings.
-Some of these would be great printed in a wedding album.
+There were plenty of hymns sung throughout the ceremony, and I made sure to capture plenty of images of the proceedings.
+Some of these would be great printed in an album.

-After some refreshments and a cup of tea or coffee, we made our way out to the entrance for the must-have group photo.
-We took a couple of variations in front before the immediate family stayed for some photos, and everyone else went back into the lounge.
-Why not look at the photos for inspiration for your wedding?
+After some refreshments and a cup of tea or coffee, we made our way out to the entrance for the must-have group.
+We took a couple of variations in front before the immediate family stayed for some more, and everyone else went back into the lounge.
 You might get inspired!

 We had the perfect setting at this stage, as the cars were still there.
-Before they left for the day, we took some photos inside, and one of the drivers even took off the roof.
-First were the bride and groom's wedding photos, before the immediate family in front and then the bridal party.
-When they left, we took some more bridal photos beside the wedding venue, too.
-We even got some close-ups of the bride and groom with the veil blowing in the wind, as these make for some interesting portrait wedding photos.
+Before they left for the day, we took some inside, and one of the drivers even took off the roof.
+First were the bride and groom's photos, before the immediate family in front and then the bridal party.
+When they left, we took some more bridal beside the venue, too.
+We even got some close-ups of the bride and groom with the veil blowing in the wind, as these make for some interesting portraits.
 It started to get too cold at this stage, so the outside was finished.

 I met Gaz DJ, bringing in his gear and equipment at the entrance before the couple’s first dance.
 It didn’t take Gareth Ingram long to get set up for the first dance, and he brought some props, a selfie booth and a great selection of music.
 I was looking forward to capturing the dances.